1 – Introduction and Clue #1

 The “covenant” too gets destroyed – or rather, brought to an end – during this future “one week” (seven-year) time period, but it is the modern “city and sanctuary” that will receive physical and violent destruction (similar to what happened in ancient times).
 And of course, that destruction ties in well with the phrase, “For the overspreading (armies) of abominations he shall make desolate (violently)”.

 Just as the ancient city and temple were physically destroyed, that probably means something similar will happen in the future scenario.
-However, the “war” that brought about “desolations” in ancient times is different (technologically) from the war in modern times and so is expressed differently – with a reference to the peculiar “overspreading of abominations” that is going to take place.
+However, the “war” that brought about “desolations” in ancient times is different (technologically) from the war in modern times and so is expressed differently – with a reference to the peculiar “overspreading [military invasion] of abominations” that is going to take place.

-So, could that possibly be the answer to the riddle Jesus posed about the “abomination of desolation standing in the holy place” ?
-He said, “Whoso readeth, let him understand” – because it’s not just some typical kind of religious abomination; it’s something different, and as outlined here, it could be a military instrument of destruction that becomes a religious abomination by virtue of the fact that it enters the “holy place”.
+So, could that possibly be the answer to the riddle Jesus posed about the “abomination of desolation standing in the holy place“?
+He said, “Whoso readeth, let him understand” – because it’s not the usual kind of religious abomination; it’s something different, and as outlined here, it could be a military instrument of destruction that becomes a religious abomination by virtue of the fact that it enters the “holy place”.
 It was a way of expressing in ancient times an invention and event of the far distant future – something that in those days couldn’t be comprehended or expressed in secular or technical terms.

 So a definition for “abomination of desolation” might be this: it’s a general term for any of our modern weapons or vehicles of war whose destructive power far outmatched anything that was ever used in ancient times.
 It was a way of expressing in ancient times an invention and event of the far distant future – something that in those days couldn’t couldn’t be comprehended or expressed in secular or technical terms.